-Strong collaborations with academic partners, patient organisations, pharma and hospitals.
+Strong collaborations with international academic partners, patient organisations, pharma and hospitals.

-We’ve had the opportunity to work with a range of industry clients and have ongoing collaborations with various academic partners, patient organisations and hospitals.
+MindBytes believes in the power of collaborative partnerships.
+We’ve had the opportunity to work with a range of industry clients and have ongoing collaborations with various academic partners, patient organisations, care organisations, government and hospitals.
 To stay ahead of the curve, we also actively participate in international research projects.
 If you have a project you would like to collaborate on, we’d love to hear from you!

 Academic and government